 However, there are also other forms of work experience.

-For instance, if you worked in legal aid or nonprofit work, you may have done more than one type of work, such as writing grant proposals or helping elderly people.
+For instance, if you worked in legal aid or nonprofit work, you may have done more than one type of work, such as writing grant proposals or helping older adults.

-In this case, you might list them in the order that they were completed.
-If you worked in a factory, you may have spent some time on the shop floor, but then worked in the office.
-In this case, you could list these jobs in either order, but make sure to note which type of work you did.
-For each of your jobs, you’ll need to provide details about when and where it was done.
-You’ll also need to provide details about the job itself.
+In this case, you might list them in the order they were completed.
+If you worked in a factory, you may have spent some time on the shop floor but then worked in the office.
+In this case, you could list these jobs in either order, but note which type of work you did.
+You’ll need to provide details about when and where it was done for each job.
+You’ll also need to give information on the job itself.
 What did you do?

 Law firms, lawyers, and legal careers

 A legal career is a very interesting field to be in.
-You can specialize in any area of law, and you have a wide range of opportunities.
+You can specialize in any area of law and have a wide range of opportunities.

-Law firms, however, require a certain type of experience to be successful.
-Whether you are applying for a junior associate position or a senior partner position, you need to make sure you have the right kind of experience.
+However, law firms require a certain type of experience to succeed.
+Whether you are applying for a junior associate or a senior partner position, you need to ensure you have the right kind of experience.

-There are a lot of different types of law jobs, and you can find them by searching online.
-But first let’s talk about what types of experience you need to apply for each type of legal job.
+There are many different types of law jobs, and you can find them online.
+But first, let’s talk about what kinds of experience you need to apply for every legal job.

 Law firms, attorneys, and law careers